floscher/gradle-josm-plugin/docs/GithubReleases.md

 ### How to add a new JOSM plugin to the plugin directory? <a id="how-to-add-plugin-to-directory"></a>

-Add a stable, release indepdent download URL for the latest release of the new plugin to [this page][josm-plugin-sources] in the JOSM wiki.
+Add a stable, release independent download URL for the latest release of the new plugin to [this page][josm-plugin-sources] in the JOSM wiki.

 Every 10 minutes, a script in the backend infrastructure of the JOSM development team fetches the `jar`-file from this download URL, extracts the `MANIFEST` file and updates the [directory with the plugin metadata][josm-plugin-list].